awbirdsall/pyccutof/doc/index.rst

    Home <self>

-pyccutof is a Python package for working with mass spectrometer data files.
+pyccutof is a Python package for working with JEOL AccuTOF mass spectrometer data files.

 The project repository is hosted `on Github <https://github.com/awbirdsall/pyccutof/>`_.